sharynjs/sharyn/docs/2-web-setup.md

-# 🌹 Sharyn Setup Tutorial – Full-Stack Project
+# 🌹 Sharyn Tutorial – Web Setup

 In the previous part, we've set up our [development environment](https://github.com/sharynjs/sharyn/blob/master/docs/1-setup-common.md).
 In this part, we are going to do _web stuff_.